Pramodpulicherla-279/devora_frontend/README.md

 # React + Vite

-Devora -- Bringing light and clarity to developers
+Dev-eL.io -- Bringing light and clarity to developers

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.